 - In which other jobs do people wear uniforms as in defence services? - Wahida works as a doctor in the Indian Navy.
 Can you name five other occupations in the Navy? - Have you ever seen a parade?
 Hold a parade in your own school and try giving thirty-six-commands - for example, "Parade, Eyes Right", "Don't move", "Close in", "Open file".
-Can you add some more commands to this list? - about her/his work. - Do you know any woman who has done something unusual?
+Can you add some more commands to this list? - Talk to a doctor and find out about her/his work. - Do you know any woman who has done something unusual?
 Talk to her in the same way as we talked to Lt.
 Cdr.
 Wahida Prism.
 Think of the questions that you will ask.
 Find out why she has chosen that work.
 What were the difficulties she faced in her life?